 What is ecstasy?

 Ecstasy is another name for the stimulant drug MDMA or 3,4-methylenedioxy-N-methylamphetamine (try saying that when you’re high).
-Ecstasy is the name used for pills with MDMA in them, while MDMA is used for the ‘purer’ powder.
+Ecstasy is the name used for pills with MDMA in them, while MDMA is used for the ‘purer’ powder form.
 You can find out more about the effects and risks of MDMA here.

-Ecstasy pills are mostly coloured with an image printed on top – the problem is that sometimes they don’t contain actual MDMA, so you can’t be sure what you’re taking.
+Ecstasy pills are generally coloured with an image printed on top.
+The problem is that sometimes pills being sold as ecstasy don’t actually contain any MDMA.
+So you can’t always be sure what you’re taking.
 Confused yet?
 You’re not the only one.

 If it’s not ecstasy, what else could it be?